 I’m doing nothing.
 Not at this time, anyway.
 I’m not changing my asset allocation, I’m not buying more, and I’m certainly not selling.
 This is, so far, a very short term change.

 More importantly, I’ve been through downturns before.
-I started investing in 2007, right before the Great Recession.
+I started investing in 2005.
+I kept investing through the Great Recession.
 I invested through 2015 and early 2016, when stocks took a tumble.
 Staying the course was the right thing to do.

 When markets went into a true correction, I looked for more money that I could use to buy investments.
 For instance, I sold a house in 2015 and kept the profits in savings for awhile while I figured out what to do with it.
 In August 2015, I poured it into the market, buying a total stock market ETF weekly from August 2015 through January 2016.
 That turned out well for me, because I ended up buying near the bottom and the prices have since gone up considerably.

 However, if I hadn’t bought near the bottom, I still would be happy with that choice.
 That’s because I know I can’t time the market.
 I’m not a fortune teller.
 I got lucky.
 So if I’d bought from August to January and then the prices fell another 20% from February to May, I’d still be happy because they are worth more now than when I bought them.
 And I was confident that was going to happen because I chose a broadly diversified fund.

 Right now, I’m not going to change anything.
 If the market starts to tumble, I might look at my budget and see if I can tighten the belt a little bit to have some more money to put into the market.
 But I’m not going to sell.
 Taking money out of the market in an effort to time things very rarely works for the average investor.

 Fidelity: Six Strategies for Volatile Markets